wkov/RUSC/README.md

 django_countries | ? | pip install django-countries
 pygraphviz | ? | pip install pygraphviz (*1)
 nltk | 3.0.0b2 | pip install nltk==3.0.0b2
+django-tastypie | 0.12.0 | pip install django-tastypie==0.12.0

 For installing dependencies recursively it is as simple as generating a *requirements.txt* file with all the modules listed and execute:

 `pip install -r requirements.txt`

-(*1) Follow these steps to install pygraphviz on OS X:
+(*1a) Follow these steps to install pygraphviz on OS X:
 > `brew install graphviz`

 > *pygraphviz depends on graphviz and its a wrapper for python*